 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), computer support specialist jobs were predicted to grow 12% from 2014-2024, which was faster than average.
-Computer user support specialists earned a mean yearly wage of $52,430 in May 2015.
-Network and computer systems administration positions were projected to increase 8% from 2014-2024, which is about average.
-These professionals took in an average salary of $82,200 in May 2015, as reported by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), computer support specialist jobs were predicted to grow 10% from 2018-2028, which is faster than average.
+Computer user support specialists earned a median yearly wage of $50,980 as of May 2018.
+Network and computer systems administration positions were projected to increase by 5% from 2018-2028, which is about average.
+These professionals took in a median annual salary of $82,050 as of May 2018, as reported by the BLS.

 Continuing Education Information